← The journal Vertical M&A Guides February 19, 2026

 If you are a founder of a hospitality software business, several practical takeaways emerge from the current market:

-Recurring revenue is paramount: Buyers are paying significant premiums for SaaS businesses with predictable, recurring revenue streams.
-If your business still has a meaningful licence or services component, consider accelerating the transition to a subscription model before going to market.
+Recurring revenue is paramount.
+Buyers prefer SaaS businesses with predictable recurring revenue streams.
+If your business still has a meaningful license or services component, show the software component's standalone growth and margin profile.

-Know your buyer universe: The range of potential acquirers spans PE-backed platforms, public strategic buyers, serial acquirers like Constellation Software, and growth equity investors.
+Know your buyer universe.
+Potential acquirers span PE-backed platforms, public strategic buyers, serial acquirers like Constellation Software, and growth equity investors.
 Each offers a different transaction structure, valuation approach, and post-close experience.
-Understanding which buyer type aligns with your goals is critical.

-Prepare for due diligence on retention metrics: Acquirers scrutinise net revenue retention, gross margin quality, customer concentration, and product stability.
-Ensuring these metrics are strong and well-documented before engaging buyers will maximise your outcome.
+Prepare for due diligence on retention metrics.
+Acquirers scrutinize net revenue retention, gross margin quality, customer concentration, and product stability.
+These metrics need to be clean before engaging buyers.

-Integration risk is a key concern: Buyers assess how easily your technology can integrate with their existing platforms.
-Clean APIs, modern architecture, and documented integration capabilities all reduce perceived risk and support higher valuations.
+Integration risk is a key concern.
+Buyers assess how easily your technology can integrate with their existing platforms.
+Clean APIs, modern architecture, and documented integration capabilities all reduce perceived risk.

 Regional Dynamics